Stryder-Crouse/SMFL-Mine-Sweeper/README.md

 # SMFL-Mine-Sweeper
-Coded from scratch using SFML library mine sweeper game with two solver algorithms implemented
+Coded from scratch using SFML library mine sweeper game with a solver algorithm implemented